 The citizens of Savanna are slightly less educated than the national average of 21.84% for the average city or town: 15.17% of adults in Savanna have a bachelor's degree or advanced degree

-The per capita income in Savanna in 2010 was $20,804, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $83,216 for a family of four.
+The per capita income in Savanna in 2010 was $20,679, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $82,716 for a family of four.

+Savanna is a somewhat ethnically-diverse city.
 The people who call Savanna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Savanna residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Savanna include Irish, English, Italian, and Dutch.